jacobwolson/neighborhood-map-udacity-fend-2018-grow-with-google-scholarship-project-7-react-api-a11y/README.md

     ![Custom error message and altered info window display when unable to fetch image from Flickr API.](gif/bvs-4.gif)

 - This app was built with accessibility and responsive design in mind.
-You should be able to use the app on screen of all sizes.
-Moreover, you should be able to easily tab through the page and access elements using a keyboard or other assistive technologies, and folks using screen readers should be able to readily navigate the DOM organized with semantic markup and ARIA attributes.
-If you are interested in learning more about Accessibility Rich Internet Applications, you might find [this article](https://developer.mozilla.org/en-US/docs/Web/Accessibility/An_overview_of_accessible_web_applications_and_widgets) instructive.
+You should be able to use the app on screens of all sizes.
+Moreover, you should be able to easily tab through the page and access elements using a keyboard or other assistive technologies and folks using screen readers should be able to readily navigate the DOM, which is organized with semantic markup and ARIA attributes.
+If you are interested in learning more about Accessibility Rich Internet Applications, you might find [this article] (https://developer.mozilla.org/en-US/docs/Web/Accessibility/An_overview_of_accessible_web_applications_and_widgets) instructive.
 You can view the WAI-ARIA specification in full [here](https://www.w3.org/TR/wai-aria-1.1/).

 ## Dependencies